-REUTERS - Cooper Tire & Rubber Co (CTB.N) on Friday said it has filed a complaint in a U.S. court to push India's Apollo Tyres (APLO.NS) to close its $2.5 billion acquisition of the American company in a timely manner.
+(Reuters) - Cooper Tire & Rubber Co (NYS:CTB) on Friday said it has filed a complaint in a U.S. court to push India's Apollo Tyres (NSI:APOLLOTYRE) to close its $2.5 billion (1.6 billion pounds) acquisition of the American company in a timely manner.

 Apollo, which is seeking to create the world's seventh-largest tyre company through the takeover, said it was disappointed by the legal action and was working to complete the deal as expeditiously as possible.

 "We are disappointed that Cooper has taken this unusual step and question their motives.
 The litigation simply has no basis," Apollo said in an emailed statement.

 Cooper's move is the latest complication in the deal that has been plagued by opposition from some workers since its announcement.

 Cooper filed a complaint in the Delaware Chancery Court, saying Apollo was delaying settling issues with some of its labour from the United Steel Workers (USW) union, who have asked that new agreements be drawn up between them and the Indian company before concluding the deal.